 Most materials for Gamilaraay 1 [GR1] are available at tinyurl.com/gyresources > GamilaraayMaal/1

 In GamilaraayMaal/1 is the folder Ngaragay/Other.
 It has summary sheets that are useful when you understand most of the material.
-There is also a wordlist for Garay Guwaala 1.
+Similar material is found at the end of Wiidhaa.

 There is an online dictionary which covers some of its functions at dnathan.com/gaman/.
 [A very useful resource is Gayarragi Winangali – available on the Online resources page.
 It has all the words in the dictionary pronounced, around 900 sentences by Arthur Dodd and Fred Reece, the most important traditional sources, songs and much more. – 2021 comment: Unfortunately GW no longer works on many computers.]

 You can check your progress in Garay Guwaala 1 by using quizzes such as those in the ‘online resources’ page (Memrise, Quizlet).
-There are also quizzes based on individual Garay Guwaala 1 lessons at gamilaraay.moodlecloud.com.
-Log in as grstudent2 [or 3, 4] with password GamilWaal2@.
+There were also quizzes based on individual Garay Guwaala 1 lessons at gamilaraay.moodlecloud.com.
+These are currently being transferred to another site.

 Resources from previous Gamilaraay 1 and 2 courses are available at tinyurl.com/gymoodle [log in as guest].
 These may not have been recently updated.